Syfert Injury Law Firm

 (d) Provides information to the law enforcement agency regarding the sexual offender which the person knows to be false information,

 commits a felony of the third degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084.
-This subsection does not apply if the sexual offender is incarcerated in or is in the custody of a state correctional facility, a private correctional facility, a local jail, or a federal correctional facility.
+This subsection does not apply if the sexual offender is incarcerated in or is in the custody of a state correctional facility, a contractor-operated correctional facility, a local jail, or a federal correctional facility.

 (13)(a) A sexual offender must report in person each year during the month of the sexual offender’s birthday and during the sixth month following the sexual offender’s birth month to the sheriff’s office in the county in which he or she resides or is otherwise located to reregister.